top of page

 I infect flying insects to serve as the delivery system

 If I release it, would I be evil?
-Without exception every theist I asked replied yes

-I then ask then to explain malaria."
+I then ask them to explain malaria."

 ~ Author unknown.

 Attempting to explain malaria with "The Fall", and absolve God won't work.
 Who created the very complex parasitic Plasmodium species?
-We are told by creationists that nature can't increase complexity or add new information.
+We are told by some creationists that nature can't increase complexity or add new information.
 If not God, who or what?
 Did it "de-evolve"?
 How?
 Did God then at least allow it?
 What happened?
 From what?
-What are the steps we can reconstruct in it's DNA to show this?
+What are the steps we can reconstruct in its DNA to show this?

 Thus, if God used or allowed evolution to create, this means He/She/Them/It is not worth worshipping.
 This is the best He could do?
 He doesn’t care or can’t do anything about the waste and suffering?
 TE/EC fails as a viable creation narrative option in my view because it not only sacrifices too much of its scriptures to mythology, but is irrational.
 Thus, Christians and other theists are left with no choices for an origin narrative that is believable and accommodates science.
 Origin narratives serve as foundations to our worldviews.
 In my opinion, theists will never be able to formulate an origin narrative that will stand up to science, not compromise their scriptures with too much mythology, and withstand a rational evaluation.
 It’s not the fault of science that religion keeps making claims that are falsifiable, and trespassing into areas that science and philosophy study.